LevBernstein/levbernstein/projects.md

 ---

-### Other projects Lev Bernstein has contributed to
+### Other projects to which Lev Bernstein has contributed

 * [Beardless Bot](https://github.com/LevBernstein/BeardlessBot), a Discord bot
 supporting faux gambling (coin flips and blackjack), a currency system, fun